williamjturkel/H3885G-FW25/Wk08/README.md

 - Task: The new A03 teams must define the **three new properties** they will use to computationally annotate the existing A02 JSON dataset.
 You and your team will settle on these properties outside of class, but this activity gives you a chance to get started on the problem and discuss with people at your table.

 - **Procedure** (In-Class Table):
   1. **Analyze A02 Data**: Review a sample of the structured data (JSON) created for A02.
+(These files are available in the Class Data Pool.)
 What's missing?
   2. **Define Rules**: Create rules for three new, qualitative, but quantifiable annotations relevant to the Vietnam War domain (e.g., `Propaganda_Intensity_Score (1-10)`, `Primary_Conflict_Actor`, `Source_Bias_Classification`).
   3. **Draft System Instruction**: Individually draft the _exact_ instruction the **Custom Annotation Persona** will need: "You are the specialist [Persona Name].
 Your sole task is to analyze text input and output the three following fields: [Property 1], [Property 2], [Property 3].
 Base your output only on the provided text."
 - **Deliverable (Individual)**: The final 3-property Annotation Schema and the Persona's complete System Instruction draft.